Sam Light

 Research Technician

 Josh received a BS in Molecular, Cellular and Developmental Biology from the University of Michigan in 2022.
-His previous work involved lysosome transporters.
+His previous research involved characterizing lysosome transporters, and he is currently working to understand how gut microbes metabolize bilirubin and investigate its possible role in the Rnf complex.

 Shuo Huang